Tassos Marinos Tassos Marinos Joomla Extensions

 • Use conditional logic in calculations.

-• Manage multiple calculation in a form.
+• Manage multiple calculations in a form.

 • Hide calculated fields.